-(IT) Balanced scorecard as a holistic performance measurement
+(IT) Balanced Scorecard as a Holistic Performance Measurement Tool

 The balanced scorecard (BSC) approach (Kaplan & Norton, 1996) promises to meet these requirements as a holistic performance measurement instrument.
-One of the most important prerequisites for the success of a balanced scorecard is building consensus on the overall direction of the organization.
-The balanced scorecard was originally developed as a multi-dimensional concept for corporate management.
+One of the most important prerequisites for the success of a BSC is building consensus on the overall direction of the organization.
+The BSC was originally developed as a multi-dimensional concept for corporate management.
 Because of the universality of the approach, it can also be used for other tasks.
-In the context of IT performance measurement, the methodology must have the identified IT strategy as a starting point, which is to be derived from the corporate strategy.
-Due to the special requirements that result from the IT strategy, the balanced scorecard model must be modified depending on the context in order to represent an efficient control instrument for the IT area (Kesten et al., 2012).
+In the context of IT performance measurement, the methodology must have the identified IT strategy as a starting point, which is derived from the corporate strategy.
+Due to the special requirements that result from the IT strategy, the BSC model must be modified depending on the context in order to be an efficient control instrument for IT delivery (Kesten et al., 2012).

-In this section, the instrument of the IT balanced scorecard is presented, which is a holistic way for measuring the impact of the IT strategy.
-As such, the IT balanced scorecard is applied by 30% of German organizations to control the IT activities, for example.
-At Daimler-Benz, for example, the IT scorecard was realized within 700 projects worldwide (Gadatsch, 2020, p.
-56-57).
+In this section, the BSC for IT is presented, which is a holistic way of measuring the impact of the IT strategy.
+The IT BSC is used by 30% of German organizations to control IT activities.
+At Daimler-Benz, for example, the IT scorecard has been implemented in 700 projects worldwide (Gadatsch, 2020, pp. 56–57).